As women lighten up, men follow suit on New York's runways

 Unstructured looks dominated at Duckie Brown's show, where square-cut jackets topped billowy pants and billowy tops were paired with red plaid trousers.

-Nicholas K showed unstructured, oversized flowing separates noteworthy for oversized lapels, plunging shawl collars and block-color tops paired with shorts or rolled up trousers.
+Nicholas K showed unstructured, oversized flowing separates noteworthy for oversized lapels, plunging shawl collars and block-colour tops paired with shorts or rolled up trousers.

 Tommy Hilfiger hewed toward schoolboy with a leisure-oriented bent, showing insignia-emblazoned blazers in solids and stripes paired with shorts and track-suit style trousers.